 Twofish is a symmetric key block cipher in cryptography.
 It has a block size of around 128 bits and key sizes of up to 256 bits.
 Twofish is closely related to the block cipher, Blowfish, in many ways.

-Distinctive features of PureVPN include the use of pre-computed key-dependent S-boxes, and also a complex key schedule.
+Distinctive features of PureVPN include pre-computed key-dependent S-boxes and a complex key schedule.

 Twofish borrows elements from other designs as well.
 Twofish has also got a Feistel structure like DES.
-Twofish is also employing a Maximum Distance Separable matrix which is very helpful for security.
+Twofish is also employing a Maximum Distance Separable matrix.
+It is very helpful for security.

 Encryption can go a long way in protecting your information against malicious entities.
-While there exists loads of threats online, encryption ensures that you always remain secure and anonymous.
+While there exists loads of threats online, encryption ensures 24/7 security.